Cjuampi/tripulacionGrupo3/README.md

 </div>

 ### dfun App
 dfun App it's a project to looking for events in Madrid (music, art, games, etc) to people with reduced mobility.
-Developed by [@AntonioAp](https://github.com/AntonioAp), [@Cjuampi](https://github.com/Cjuampi) and designed bye [@belen-demafelis99](https://github.com/belen-demafelis99)
+Developed by [@AntonioAp](https://github.com/AntonioAp), [@Cjuampi](https://github.com/Cjuampi) and designed by [@belen-demafelis99](https://github.com/belen-demafelis99)

 ### Built With:
 - Reactjs